matrix-org/gsoc/_projects/email-bridge.md

  - SMTP
 ---

-Email is one of the most ubiqutous methods on the internet to communicate today, having been around for a very long time.
+Email is one of the most ubiquitous methods on the Internet to communicate today, having been around for a very long time.
 It's been a dream for a long time that one day Matrix could be connected up to Email by translating incoming [SMTP](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol) traffic to Matrix messages, and then bridging Matrix messages back into emails.